 In modern warfare, to become the deadliest soldier in US military history means that you have to do something extraordinary.
 Some stories are hard to believe, and the story of Sgt.
 1st Class Dillard Johnson is an example.
 Sgt.
-1st Class Dillard Johnson is one of the most decorated soldiers in the history of the legendary 3rd Infantry Division.
+1st Class Dillard Johnson is one of the most decorated soldiers in the legendary 3rd Infantry Division history.

 Operation Iraqi Freedom